Chris Gardner: Philanthropic activity

 Gardner is a philanthropist who sponsors many charitable organizations, primarily the Cara Program and the Glide Memorial United Methodist Church in San Francisco, where he and his son received desperately needed shelter.
 He has helped fund a $50 million project in San Francisco that creates low-income housing and opportunities for employment in the area of the city where he was once homeless.
 As well as offering monetary support, Gardner donates clothing and shoes.
 He makes himself available for permanent job placement assistance, career counseling and comprehensive job training for the homeless population and at-risk communities in Chicago.

 Dedicated to the well-being of children through positive paternal involvement, Gardner is a board member of the National Education Foundation and sponsors two annual education awards: the National Education Association's National Educational Support Personnel Award and the American Federation of Teachers' Paraprofessionals and School-Related Personnel Award.

 Awards and honors

 In 2002, Gardner received the Father of the Year Award from the NFI.
 He also received the 25th Annual Humanitarian Award from the Los Angeles Commission on Assaults Against Women (LACAAW), and the 2006 Friends of Africa Award from the Continental Africa Chamber of Commerce.

 In 2008, he spoke at his daughter's graduation from Hampton University.
+He also served as the commencement speaker for the University of California, Berkeley's Spring 2009 graduation ceremony.